 - in some cases, reduce the risk of skin cancer

-Best results are achieved by using a combination of treatments, e.g. broadband light plus microneedling, plus a topical cream or creams.
+Best results are achieved by using a combination of treatments, e.g. laser and/or broadband light plus microneedling, plus a topical cream or creams.
 Some of the most effective creams are available only with a prescription from our doctor.

 Assists wound healing and reduces scarring.
 Accelerates recovery from skin repair and surgical procedures.